ccameron-chromium/canvas-color-space/CanvasHighDyanmicRangeProposal.md

 These are compositing modes, which means that their effects are visible to the user via the display device, but are not visible to the application itself.

 These compositing modes are independent of color space.
-To be emphatic about this: Given a fixed compositing mode, then the same content, represented in different color spaces, will always appear identical.
+To be emphatic about this: Given a fixed compositing mode, the same content, represented in different color spaces, will always appear identical.

 In this section, we will define how we will map PQ and HLG color spaces to our set of defined color spaces (we will describe the mapping from those spaces into ``'srgb-linear'``, in particular).